Lucmeister55/lvisser/plan.md

 #### Statistics-Based

 Use WGBS_tools on one cell line, run DGE, and test on other cell line.
+Probably need to set one stratified fold.

 #### Density-Based